In the words of my son "FAIL." The Internet lied or maybe I have a

 First I had originally built the bed upside down.
 The thinner rail needed to be on the bottom and I put it on the top.
 This error caused the drawer rails not to fit how they were designed.
 The plan was to be able to disassemble the bed with the drawer glides in the rails.
 This error was fixed but at a great cost.
 Glue bonds are stronger than wood, so on disassembling the front of the bed chucks of wood were also removed.
 The good thing is that all the damaged areas are not visible when the bed is assembled.

 The mattress is two inches too narrow and two inches too short.
 I designed this bed off of dimensions from the Internet.
 So either the Internet lies (that is obvious) or I have mattress made for a trundle.
 I think both statements are true.
 The mattress is on loan to us currently.
-So if anyone has a real twin that they would like to donate to us it would be much appreciated.
-I am cheap.
+So if anyone has a

 Last major fail, the screws for the hardware are too short.
 The drawer is supposed to have hardware and the screws are in, they just do not show through to the other side.
 On one of the drawers I did not check be for I drilled it and it shifted 1/2 inch down.
 Oh well I can fixed that problem too.